Charge Nurse Role: What You Need To Know

 - Counting medications in the Pyxis or other automated drug dispenser once a shift

-- Attend a daily staff meeting with social work, physical therapy, nurse practitioners, doctors to make sure patients get what they need for discharge and ensure a timely discharge
+- Attend a daily staff meeting with social workers, physical therapists, nurse practitioners, and doctors to make sure patients get what they need for discharge and ensure a timely discharge

 “The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.” – Ronald Reagan

-To become a charge nurse, you must already have several years of nursing experience and deep understanding of the workflow and patient population where you work.
-You need to master your nursing skills, and if possible, become as involved as possible with team building activities in your workplace.
+To become a charge RN, you must already have several years of nursing experience and a deep understanding of the workflow and population where you work.
+You need to master your nursing skills and, if possible, become as involved as possible with team-building activities in your workplace.

 It is also imperative that you express your desire to be promoted to management and ask them precisely what you need to do to earn the position.
 Each facility is different.

-Note: It is more challenging to start a charge nurse role on a unit where a nurse has never worked before, even if they have many years of practice under their belt.
+Note: It is more challenging to start as a charge RN on a unit where a nurse has never worked before, even if they have many years of nursing practice under their belt.
 It helps to know many of the nurses already personally, as it helps to build trust as a leader.
-Knowing other ancillary staff, such as respiratory therapists, social workers, case managers, nurse practitioners, and doctors on the unit, will also help you get started on the right foot.
+Knowing other ancillary medical professionals, such as respiratory therapists, social workers, case managers, nurse practitioners, and doctors on the unit, will also help you get started on the right foot.

 - Become certified in your nursing specialty